The Moon as a possible source for Earth's co-orbital bodies: Abstract

 \section{Abstract}

 {There is a growing number of Earth's co-orbital bodies being discovered.
 At least five of them are known to be temporarily in quasi-satellite orbits.
 One of those, 469219 Kamo'oalewa, was identified as possibly having the same composition as the Moon. } {We explore the conditions necessary for lunar ejecta to evolve into Earth's co-orbital bodies, with particular attention to the formation of quasi-satellite orbits.
 We systematically investigate the parameter space of ejection velocity and geographic launch location across the entire lunar surface. } {The study employs numerical simulations of the four-body problem (Sun-Earth-Moon-particle) with automated classification methodology for identifying all co-orbital states.
-Particles are ejected from randomly distributed points covering the entire lunar surface with velocities ranging from 1.0 to 2.6 times the Moon's escape velocity. } {Trajectories co-orbital to Earth are found to be a common outcome, with approximately 6.68\% of all simulated particles evolving into Earth co-orbital motion and 1.92\% specifically exhibiting quasi-satellite behavior.
+Particles are ejected from randomly distributed points covering the entire lunar surface with velocities ranging from 1.0 to 2.6 times the Moon's escape velocity. } {Trajectories co-orbital to Earth are found to be a common outcome, with approximately 6.15\% of all simulated particles evolving into Earth co-orbital motion and 1.92\% specifically exhibiting quasi-satellite behavior.
 We identify an optimal ejection velocity (1.2v$_{esc}$) for quasi-satellite production, yielding over 6\% conversion efficiency at this specific velocity.
 The spatial distribution of successful ejections shows a strong preference for the equatorial regions of the trailing hemisphere.
-Collisions with Earth or the Moon occur for only 4\% of the sample.
-Our extended integrations reveal exceptionally long-lived configurations, including tadpole orbits persisting for 10,000 years and horseshoe co-orbitals maintaining stability for 5,000 years. } {Our results strengthen the plausibility of lunar origin for Earth's co-orbital bodies, including quasi-satellites like Kamo'oalewa and 2024PT5.
+Collisions with Earth or the Moon occur for only 4\% of the sample. } {Our results strengthen the plausibility of lunar origin for Earth's co-orbital bodies, including quasi-satellites like Kamo'oalewa and 2024~PT$_5$.
 We identify both "prompt" and "delayed" co-orbital formation mechanisms, with a steady-state production regime that could explain the presence of lunar-derived objects in Earth's co-orbital regions despite the infrequent occurrence of major lunar impacts capable of launching meter-scale fragments. }